openstack/monasca-api/docs/monasca-api-spec.md

 None.

 #### Query Parameters
 * tenant_id (string, optional, restricted) - Tenant ID to from which to get metrics.
 This parameter can be used to get metrics from a tenant other than the tenant the request auth token is scoped to.
-Usage of this query parameter is restricted to users with the the monasca admin role, as defined in the monasca api configuration file, which defaults to `monasca-admin`.
+Usage of this query parameter is restricted to users with the monasca admin role, as defined in the monasca api configuration file, which defaults to `monasca-admin`.
 * name (string(255), optional) - A metric name to filter metrics by.
 * dimensions (string, optional) - A dictionary to filter metrics by specified as a comma separated array of (key, value) pairs as `key1:value1,key2:value2, ...`, leaving the value empty `key1,key2:value2` will return all values for that key, multiple values for a key may be specified as `key1:value1|value2|...,key2:value4,...`
 * start_time (string, optional) - The start time in ISO 8601 combined date and time format in UTC.
 This is useful for only listing metrics that have measurements since the specified start_time.